Olive oil is oil derived from olive trees. The olive tree is a part of the Oleaceae family of flowering plants.

 The resultant oil may then be subjected to a refining process.
 This is to eliminate residual unnecessary compounds.
 (Source)

 The purest, most costly form of olive oil is Extra Virgin.
-The least pure form is “light” or mixed olive oil that tends to include artificial ingredients and vegetable oils.
+The least pure form is “light” or mixed that tends to include artificial ingredients and vegetable oils.
 (Source)

 Olive oil contains high quantities of monounsaturated fatty acids.
 It is considered to be one of the healthiest fatty oils.

 Monounsaturated fatty acids have a range of health benefits.
-Additionally, olive oil contains other healthy fats, such Omega 3 and Omega 6.
+Additionally, this oil contains other healthy fats, such Omega 3 and Omega 6.

 A tablespoon of extra virgin olive oil contains 120 calories.
 This same portion is devoid of sugar and carbohydrates.